bubsy07/Rossini/README.md

 ## Testing

 Tested all ok on github and gitpod from pc to phone fully repsponsive.
-But when testing physically on ipad the contact image didnt look right.
+But when testing physically on ipad and iphone the contact image didnt look right.
+On android this works perfectly ok.
 This it's something to fix for a future release.

 -------